-IRS agents are realizing that other tax collection methods are more effective than.
+IRS agents are realizing that other tax collection methods can be more effective.
 So, they are starting to shy away from the use of levies.

 The IRS can place a lien, or claim, on the property and assets of a delinquent taxpayer.
 A tax lien is different from a levy.
-Instead of seizing assets, a lien signals to other creditors the IRS has a legal right to a taxpayer’s property.
+Instead of seizing assets, a lien signals to other creditors that the IRS has a legal right to a taxpayer’s property.
 If there is a lien on a home, for instance, the owner will not be able to sell it until the debt is paid or the IRS agrees to a lien release.
-The IRS will sometimes grant a tax lien release to taxpayers that are still behind on their taxes if it helps them pay their tax debt.
+The IRS will sometimes grant a tax lien release to taxpayers who are still behind on their taxes if it helps them pay their tax debt.

 Penalties for late filing or payment quickly add up when taxpayers are behind on their taxes.
 The combined penalties of failing to pay and failing to file can add up to 5% of the unpaid taxes a month.
-The IRS’ penalty abatement programs can reduce or even remove tax penalties for a variety of reasons, such as first-time penalty abatement or penalty relief because of reasonable cause.In 2017, the IRS assessed 26.5 billion in penalties.
-An improvement from 2016, which had $27.3 billion in penalties.
+The IRS’ penalty abatement programs can reduce or even remove tax penalties for a variety of reasons, such as first-time penalty abatement or penalty relief because of reasonable cause.

 Innocent spouse relief